Gabby Thomas (Emmerdale): Involvement with the Tate family

 In January 2021, it was announced that 2021 would have a large focus on the younger characters of Emmerdale, including Gabby.
 Details of a storyline that see Gabby become involved with the Tate family were announced, with Claire Crick of What's on TV hinting that Gabby could be set to become "the next Kim Tate".
-Bentham stated that Gabby "sets her sights on Home Farm", the largest property in the village, owned by Kim.
-She expressed her excitement at her character being "at the heart of the village" and involved in such a major storyline, and confirmed that 2021 would be the most dramatic year for her character.
-Bentham joked: "If Gabby is hoping 2021 is going to be a more settled year, she can think again".
-Producers confirmed that the storyline will be "huge", with producer Sophie Roper explaining that "a fight for power will quickly ensue" after Gabby discovers that she is pregnant with Jamie's baby, Kim's son.
-Roper noted that Gabby would find herself "at the centre of a family at war", and hinted that Gabby could either "succumb to the manipulations at Home Farm" or could "end up being the one who pulls the strings".
+Bentham stated that Gabby sets her sights on Home Farm, the largest property in the village, owned by Kim.
+She expressed her excitement at her character being "at the heart of the village" and involved in such a major storyline and confirmed that 2021 would be the most dramatic year for her character.
+Bentham joked: "if Gabby is hoping 2021 is going to be a more settled year, she can think again".
+Producers confirmed that the storyline will be "huge", with producer Sophie Roper explaining that "a fight for power will quickly ensue" after Gabby discovers that she is pregnant with Jamie Tate's baby.
+Roper noted that Gabby would find herself "at the centre of a family at war" and hinted that Gabby could either "succumb to the manipulations at Home Farm" or could end up in charge.
 In order to place distance between Jamie and love interest Dawn, Gabby gets her fired, which Kim appreciates since she does not like Dawn.
 Producers confirmed that they would develop an alliance between Gabby and Kim, with Kim's portrayer King explaining that Kim sees potential in Gabby.
-King explained that Kim thinks she can manipulate Gabby into being a "useful accomplice" for her, and noted that Kim sees her younger self in Gabby.
-King also noted that while her character does not know that Gabby has had sex with Jamie, Kim "will try to push them" to be a couple, since she believes they would be a good couple.
-She added that her character could be underestimating Gabby, and that her character could become a victim to Gabby's manipulation, explaining: "Kim senses that Gabby has this edge to her – she's not just intelligent, but she has a little dangerous side as well.
+King explained that Kim believes she can manipulate Gabby into being an accomplice for her, seeing her younger self in Gabby.
+King also noted that Kim will try to push Gabby and Jamie to be a couple, since she believes they would be good together.
+King said that Kim could be underestimating Gabby, and that Kim could become a victim to Gabby's manipulation, explaining: "Kim senses that Gabby has this edge to her – she's not just intelligent, but she has a little dangerous side as well.
 I think Kim likes that, but that could be to her detriment at some point.
 Who knows?
 Gabby certainly has a tough side that we haven't quite seen yet."
-She also hinted that the storyline could run for months or potentially years, and that there is "real potential" for there to be a battle for the Home Farm property.
+She also confirmed that the storyline would run for several months.